Likely No. 1 NBA draft pick Markelle Fultz on his time at UW: ‘I wouldn’t change anything’

 “I wouldn’t change anything,” said Fultz, who sat out six of the final eight games due to knee soreness.
 “Not a thing.
 I know God has a plan.
 We don’t always know what it is, but sometimes you go through hard times to prepare you for what’s about to come.

 “This season has been hard.
-But I know something big is about to come my way and this year has helped me get ready for that.”
+But I know something big is about to come my way, and this year has helped me get ready for that.”

 Most Read Stories